nopSolutions/nopCommerce-Docs/en/running-your-store/catalog/products/grouped-products-variants.md

 > [!TIP]
 >
-> **For example**, a base product, such as a camera body, can be grouped with different sets of lens.
+> For example, a base product, such as a camera body, can be grouped with different sets of lens.
 Another use case of a grouped product is selling one type of a product with different attribute sets.
 For example, chocolate with different flavours.
 In this case, a customer can easily see the main product and all its options on the same page.

 ![grouped](_static/grouped-products-variants/grouped.png)